Stealthy Backdoor Attack via Confidence-driven Sampling: Method

-In addition, when training the poisoned data set using the vanilla clean SVM, taking small attack strength $\epsilon$, the success rate is an increasing function of \end{theorem} Detailed proof can be found in Appendix~\ref{app:theo}.
-Based on the theorem, a smaller $|\Tilde{x}|_2$ results in a smaller $d_M^2$, making it less likely to be detected as an outlier.
-Additionally, a closer proximity between $\Tilde{x}$ and $\mu_1$ corresponds to a higher success rate.
-To be more specific, we take two samples, $x_1$ close to the clean boundary (the grey dashed line), $x_2$ far from the boundary, as examples.
-It is obvious that $\Tilde{x}_1$ is closer to center $\mu_2$, thus $\|\Tilde{x}_1\|\le \|\Tilde{x}_2\|$, and then $d_M^2(\Tilde{x}_1,\Tilde{C}_2)\le d_M^2(\Tilde{x}_2,\Tilde{C}_2)$ indicating that $\Tilde{x}_1$ is harder to detect.
-On the other hand, as $\Tilde{x}_2$ is closer to $\mu_1$, $sr(\Tilde{x}_2)\ge sr(\Tilde{x}_1)$, meaning boundary samples will have worse backdoor effect without defenses.
-These observations imply the trade-off between stealthiness and backdoor performance without defenses, and our experiments in Section~\ref{sec: experiments} further illustrate that incorporating boundary samples can significantly improve the stealthiness with a slight sacrifice of success rate without defenses.
+\begin{remark}[Effectiveness-stealthiness trade-off] Based on the theorem, a smaller $\|\Tilde{x}\|_2$ results in a smaller $d_M^2$, reducing the likelihood of being detected as an outlier.
+Additionally, closer proximity between $\Tilde{x}$ and $\mu_1$ corresponds to a higher success rate without defenses.
+These observations highlight the trade-off between stealthiness and backdoor performance without defenses.
+Our experiments in Section~\ref{sec: experiments} further demonstrate that incorporating boundary samples significantly improves stealthiness with only a slight reduction in success rate without defenses.\footnote{Code can be found in \url{https://github.com/PengfeiHePower/boundary-backdoor}.} \end{remark}

+\begin{remark}[Hard margin does not exist] We also compare cases when the poisoned sample $x$ is too far from the target center $\mu_2$.
+When the poisoned sample is far enough from $\mu_2$ and the decision boundary, e.g., the poisoned sample $\widetilde{x}$, is still within reach of its true class, a hard margin will not exist.
+In this case, the misclassification of the single poisoned example will be ignored when $n$ is large enough, and the decision boundary of the SVM (with a soft margin) will be the same as the one from the clean SVM.
+Consequently, the poisoning effect is significantly reduced.
+To achieve a better success rate, the attacker needs to poison more samples, which can cause inefficiency and worse stealthiness.
+Therefore, poisoning samples closer to the boundary can even achieve better effectiveness while maintaining stealthiness. \end{remark}